-The Hebden Bridge Arts Festival Team have been understandably quiet during the past 12 months.
-We took a fallow year in 2020, and then COVID-19 struck!
+We have been understandably quiet during the past twelve months as we took a fallow year in 2020, and then COVID-19 struck!
 Whilst we did not programme a festival last year, the Team have been super busy behind the scenes shaping our vision for the future.

-If you’d like to hear exciting updates from us you can opt-in to our newsletter, and keep an eye on our website for news on what we are up to.
+If you’d like to hear exciting updates from us you can opt-in to our newsletter Take care, stay safe and be creative.

-Calderdale Council are supporting Hebden Bridge Arts Festival in delivering some special neighbourhoods projects giving the opportunty for small groups to come togther (online!) to express themselves creatively.
+Calderdale Council are supporting Hebden Bridge Arts Festival in delivering some special neighbourhoods projects giving the opportunity for small groups to come together (online!) to express themselves creatively.
 Working with new partners across Calderdale, we feel this is invaluable work to connect and make the best of the situation during a pandemic.

 The first working partnership of this project is with St Augustine’s Centre in Halifax who work with people seeking asylum and those with Refugee status.
 They offer a warm welcome and safe space; sharing food, stories and building relationships.